 How long does spaghetti last in the fridge?

 According to USDA guidelines, you should use most cooked leftovers within 3-4 days if it is properly stored.
 Spaghetti needs to be stored in a refrigerator that is 40 degrees F or below.
 Food should be refrigerated at room temperature within 2 hours of serving and placed in a shallow airtight container.

 How long does plain spaghetti last?

 Cooked plain spaghetti or pasta will last in the fridge for about 5 days as it has a longer storage life than sauce.
 Fresh uncooked pasta is only good for 1-2 days before it needs to be cooked.

 Dry pasta is shelf stable and should be stored in a dry place in an airtight container.
 While it lasts a long time, as with everything it is good to still check the expiration date.

 How long does spaghetti with meat sauce last?

 Spaghetti with meat sauce will last about 4 days in the fridge which makes it perfect to eat for lunches during the week.
 If you want it to last longer, store it in an airtight container or freezer-safe plastic bag and keep it in the freezer for 2-3 months.
 Let it defrost in the fridge overnight and then reheat it on the stove or in the microwave.
-Check out my Ground Turkey Spaghetti recipe.
+Check out my turkey spaghetti sauce and short rib bolognese.

 How long does spaghetti sauce last in the fridge?